coding-blocks/shortlr/README.md

   ```
   npm start
   ```
-  And see it working on port 4000.
+  And see it working on http://localhost:4000/admin

 ## Authors
 * Arnav Gupta -- [championswimmer](https://github.com/championswimmer)